Bhupesh-V/Bhupesh-V.github.io/hire.md

 ## `Domain B`: As a Technical Writer

-If you have a developer-facing product I can help you figure out your documentation, blogs, marketing tactics etc.
+As a freelance tech writer, I’ve completed 30+ successful projects for multiple clients.
+If you have a developer-facing product, I can help you figure out your documentation, blogs, marketing tactics etc.

 ### Things I usually write about (open-ended)